Lucas-Schmucas/CashCow/README.md

 - CSV import functionality for VR-Online-Banking exports
 - Data processing and cleaning
-- Interactive dashboard with financial visualizations
+- Due to the docker setup the application is containerized and can run on any system that has docker installed without the need to install php, mysql or any other dependencies.
 - Transaction categorization and analysis
+- Interactive dashboard with financial visualizations (WIP)
-- Export capabilities for processed data
+- Export capabilities for processed data (WIP)

 ## Installation